 What was the writing process like for the guidebook?

 It's an interesting writing process when you're writing a guidebook because a big part of it is getting out there and doing the research.
 A week at a time I'd drive out to some part of Colorado and ride all the trails — and ride them all with a GPS.
 I wanted to have really good maps in the book.
 I would ride with digital camera and each time I got to a turn I'd make a point on the GPS and record the instructions as a little movie on my camera.
 I spent hours going through the videos and GPS tracks.
-I really tried to be out there most every day, rain or shine, trying to get the trails ridden and get the research done.

 What surprised you while writing the book?